-Sesamoiditis is a fairly common foot condition that causes forefoot pain.
-Located on the ball of the foot behind the big toe joint are two small “jelly bean” size bones.
+Sesamoiditis of the foot is a fairly common condition that causes forefoot pain.
+Located on the ball of the foot behind the big toe joint are two small “jelly bean" size bones.
 These bones are located under the head of the first metatarsal bone.

 Below is a skeletal model showing the location of the sesamoid bones.
 The first view is of the foot coming towards you.
-The green arrow is pointing towards the lateral sesamoid, while the blue arrow is pointing towards the medial sesamoid.
+The green arrow is pointing towards the lateral sesamoid, also known as the fibular sesamoid, while the blue arrow is pointing towards the medial sesamoid, known as the tibial sesamoid.
 The second view is a side view.
 See how the sesamoid bones are directly underneath the first metatarsal bone.
 Also note that the higher the arch of a foot, the more pressure there is on the sesamoid bones.

 Their purpose is to act as a lever or fulcrum for the flexor tendons, the tendons which allow the big toe to bend down.
 There are generally two sesamoid bones but sometimes one bone will actually be two smaller bones and you have a condition known as bipartate sesamoid bones.